 Functional Silos and Symptoms

-Typically, organizational leaders start looking for ways to break down silos because they’re experiencing one—and usually more—of the following problems.
+Typically, organizational leaders start looking for ways to break down silos because they’re experiencing one—and usually more—of the following five problems.

 Restructuring: The Default Solution